231st Infantry Regiment "Avellino"

 The 231st Infantry Regiment "Avellino" (231° Reggimento Fanteria "Avellino") is an inactive infantry unit of the Italian Army.
 The regiment is named for the southern Italian city of Avellino and part of the Italian Army's infantry arm.

-The regiment was formed during World War I and fought during the war on the Italian front, for which the regiment was awarded Italy's highest military honor the Gold Medal of Military Valour.
+The regiment was formed during World War I and fought during the war on the Italian front, for which the regiment was awarded Italy's highest military honor the Gold Medal of Military Valor.
 After the war the regiment was based in the newly annexed province of South Tyrol.
 During World War II the regiment was assigned to the 11th Infantry Division "Brennero", which participated in 1940 in the Italian invasion of France and in 1942 in the Greco-Italian War.
 The division was in Albania, when it was informed of the Armistice of Cassibile on 8 September 1943.
 The division and regiment were disbanded by invading German forces, while the regiment's I Battalion joined with the 41st Infantry Division "Firenze" in fighting the Germans.
 In 1950 the regiment was reformed and then disbanded in 1965.
 The regiment was once more reformed in 1975 as a battalion sized training unit, which in 1991 was used to reform the regiment.
 The regiment continued as training unit until it was disbanded again in 2004.